 Angelica essential oil has also been shown to protect the body against seizures.
 In one study, Angelica suppressed the duration of seizure convulsions, delayed the onset of convulsions, and may have even stopped convulsions altogether.

 Valerian oil has long been known for its ability to help people sleep more soundly.
-From restless leg syndrome, to cancer patients, to women whose sleep patterns have changed due to menopause, Valerian can be a natural cure for sleepless nights.
+From restless leg syndrome, to cancer patients, to women whose sleep patterns have changed due to menopause, Valerian may be a natural cure for sleepless nights.

 You heard it here, sports enthusiasts.
 Peppermint essential oil may have positive benefits for sports performance.
 It was shown to improve exercise performance, blood pressure, respiratory heart rate and other measures.

 Neroli oil is helpful for several women’s issues relating to hormones and hormonal changes.
 It may relieve menopausal symptoms, increase sexual desire, and reduce blood pressure in postmenopausal women.
 Fennel and Anise oils having shown to increase milk secretion, promote menstruation, and increase libido.
-A low concentration of Geranium can be just enough to fight off vaginal yeast infections.
+A low concentration of Geranium may be just enough to fight off vaginal yeast infections.
 One study showed that vaginal application of Geranium oil suppressed the infection when combined with washing the affected area.
-And for those women who have experienced insomnia due to menopause Valerian essential oil can help you rest more soundly.
+And for those women who have experienced insomnia due to menopause Valerian essential oil may help you rest more soundly.

 So, are you convinced yet that there is something to these essential oils?
 I sure hope so!
-If you have been interested in trying essential oils for yourself, or if you are curious how they can help you and your family, I would be happy to help you get started with Young Living essential oils.
+If you have been interested in trying essential oils for yourself, or if you are curious how they may potentially help you and your family, I would be happy to help you get started with Young Living essential oils.
 If you have a particular ailment that you would like to address, stay tuned for tomorrow’s post or email me at Jessica@EatSleepBe.com with any questions.